-Bullying may also occur electronically through the use of emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
-If a camper feels that they (or another camper/staff member) have been subject to bullying, whether during camp season or during the off-season, they should report the incident in the same manner as harassment.
+Bullying may occur electronically through the use of emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
+If a camper feels that they (or another camper/staff member) have been subject to bullying, whether during camp season or during the off-season, they should report the incident in the same manner as harassment (outlined in our Harassment Policy on page 23 of the Staff Handbook).
 The Camp Leadership will address all incidents of bullying with a full investigation and appropriate corrective action will be taken where necessary.

-Every person has the right to expect to have the best possible experience at camp, and by working together as a team to identify and manage bullying, we can help ensure that all campers and staff have a great summer at Falling Creek Camp.
+Every person has the right to expect to have the best possible experience at camp, and by supporting each other in the Falling Creek community to identify and manage bullying, we can help ensure that all campers and staff have a great summer at Falling Creek Camp.

 Campers and staff may not post words, photos, or videos that may reflect negatively on camp, other campers, or staff members.
 It is each parent’s responsibility to monitor his/her son’s Facebook page and other social media outlets.
 We have staff guidelines regarding social media use and interaction with campers outside of camp.
 We cannot be responsible for staff/camper interaction outside of your camper’s camp session.

-Please familiarize yourself with our Electronics Policy, Knife Policy, and Hammocks Policy in the What To Bring To Camp section of the website, or in your Parent Handbook (pages 16-17).
+Please familiarize yourself with our Electronics Policy, Knife Policy, and Hammocks Policy in the What To Bring To Camp section of the website, or in your Parent Handbook.

 The swimming ability of each camper is assessed on Opening Day.
 Boys that demonstrate solid swimming skills will be classified as “Gold Swimmers” and those who need to work on their skills will be termed “Green Swimmers”.